GetStream/javascript-beginner-guide/README.md

 - Messaging style chat like Whatsapp or Facebook's messenger
 - Commerce chat like Drift or Intercom

-## React Chat Tutorial

-The best place to start is the [React Chat Tutorial](https://getstream.io/chat/react-chat/tutorial/).
-It teaches you how to use this SDK and also shows how to make frequently required changes.

 ## Free for Makers

 Stream is free for most side and hobby projects.
 To qualify your project/company needs to have < 5 team members and < $10k in monthly revenue.